Antonito/gfile/README.md

 It allows to share a file directly between two computers, without the need of a third party.

+## Note

+This project is still in its early stage.

+As of today, it works well with small files.
+It doesn't work with huge file, due to disconnection issues.
+(WIP)

 ## Usage

 ### Sender